czyzby/gdx-lml/README.md

 - `@Preference` - should annotate a string with a path to application preferences.
 Currently it is used solely to pass the preferences object to the LML parser, so that the preferences could be referenced with # operator.
 - `@SoundVolume`, `@MusicVolume` - should annotate either a float with initial sounds or music volumes (not advised), or a string with the preference name where sound volume should be stored.
 All music properties should be in one preferences.
 Allows to save and restore sound settings.
 - `@SoundEnabled`, `@MusicEnabled` - should annotate either a boolean with initial sounds or music states (not advised), or a string with the preference name where music state should be stored.
 Passed preferences should be the same ones that were used for volumes.
-- `@StageViewport` - can annotate a ObjectProvider<Stage> (see Kiwi lazy variables), that provides viewports used upon stage creation.
-Default viewport type is the ScreenViewport, as it works arguably well for interfaces and does not require additional settings (like virtual screen size).
+- `@StageViewport` - can annotate a `ObjectProvider<Stage>` (see Kiwi lazy variables), that provides viewports used upon stage creation.
+Default viewport type is the `ScreenViewport`, as it works arguably well for interfaces and does not require additional settings (like virtual screen size).
 - `@LmlMacro` - can annotate a String or String[] containing paths to LML files with macro declarations.
 Since macros have to be parsed once (and their custom parser is created dynamically), keeping macros in separate files and parsing them on init is advised.
 - `@AvailableLocales` - can annotate a String[] field containing locales available in game.
 Annotated array will be passed to the LML templates with the chosen argument name (can be iterated over) and each of the locales in array will add an action with the specified prefix that changes the current locale of the application on invocation.

 To register views you can use:

 - `@View` - should annotate a class that manages a single view.
 By using this annotation, the class becomes a view controller - it can either implement `ViewController` interface for full view control or be wrapped by the default controller implementation.
 To gain some control over the view, classes annotated with @View can implement:
-  - `ActionContainer`: all controller's methods (that consume no arguments or a single argument - an object in class hierarchy of calling actor; see LML documentation) will be available in the LML views with & prefix or no prefix if referenced in attribute that expects an action, like onClick.
+  - `ActionContainer`: all controller's methods (that consume no arguments or a single argument - an object in class hierarchy of calling actor; see LML documentation) will be available in the LML views with `$` prefix (or no prefix if attribute expects an action, like onClick).
   - `ViewRenderer`: takes control over view rendering.
 Gains access to the stage.
 Default implementation calls stage acting and drawing.
   - `ViewResizer`: takes control over view resizing.
 Gains access to the stage.
 Default implementation updates stage's viewport.
   - `ViewInitializer`: allows to invoke extra actions while initiating and destroying the view.
 Initializing takes place after parsing LML template and initiating stage.